-- 2.2.1.3 The Government of Alberta should develop a plan for collaborative curriculum renewal that is based on the following principles: - 1.
-Curriculum is about what students need to learn. - 2.
-Curriculum is not about how a particular curriculum outcome should be taught. - 3.
-Curriculum belongs to, and must be understood and supported by, Albertans. - 4.
-Teachers should play the lead role in designing programs of study. - 5.
-Although business has a legitimate contribution to make to the curriculum, the curriculum should address much more than short-term economic objectives. - 6.
-A broad cross-section of civil society, including labour, arts, cultural, academic, ethnic and Indigenous groups, should have an opportunity to provide input into the curriculum. - 7.
-The curriculum should be sufficiently flexible to allow room for inclusion, local innovation and adaptation. - 8.
-Technology is a tool that can support instruction. - 9.
-The curriculum cannot be implemented unless teachers receive adequate support. - 10.
-Teachers are responsible for helping students to master the curriculum, and the Government of Alberta and school authorities are responsible for supporting teachers in their efforts to do so.
+2. Curriculum is not about how a particular curriculum outcome should be taught.

+3. Curriculum belongs to, and must be understood and supported by, Albertans.

+4. Teachers should play the lead role in designing programs of study.

+5. Although business has a legitimate contribution to make to the curriculum, the curriculum should address much more than short-term economic objectives.
+6. A broad cross-section of civil society, including labour, arts, cultural, academic, ethnic and Indigenous groups, should have an opportunity to provide input into the curriculum.
+7. The curriculum should be sufficiently flexible to allow room for inclusion, local innovation and adaptation.
+8. Technology is a tool that can support instruction.

+9. The curriculum cannot be implemented unless teachers receive adequate support.
-- 2.2.1.4 The Government of Alberta should employ certificated teachers with expertise in curriculum design to supervise the development and implementation of programs of study.
-[1971, 2019] - 2.2.1.5 In fulfilling their responsibilities under section 196(2) of the Education Act, school authorities should select only teachers who willingly volunteer to develop and field-test new curricula and teaching and learning resources.
-[2003, 2019]

-2.2.1.6 Teachers should have the final say at both the provincial and school authority level in designing, developing, reviewing, selecting and piloting educational technologies and resources, and should be adequately compensated, in terms of time and money, for doing so.
+10. Teachers are responsible for helping students to master the curriculum, and the Government of Alberta and school authorities are responsible for supporting teachers in their efforts to do so.
+[2015, 2019] 2.2.1.4 The Government of Alberta should employ certificated teachers with expertise in curriculum design to supervise the development and implementation of programs of study.
+[1971, 2019] 2.2.1.5 In fulfilling their responsibilities under section 196(2) of the Education Act, school authorities should select only teachers who willingly volunteer to develop and field-test new curricula and teaching and learning resources.
+[2003, 2019] 2.2.1.6 Teachers should have the final say at both the provincial and school authority level in designing, developing, reviewing, selecting and piloting educational technologies and resources, and should be adequately compensated, in terms of time and money, for doing so.
+[1981, 2019] 2.2.1.7 In developing and implementing a new program of studies, the Government of Alberta should follow these steps: 1.
+Undertake a needs assessment.